toppeMRI/PulseGEq/README.md

 The code in this repository converts a Pulseq (.seq) file to a set of files that can be executed on GE scanners.

-The Pulseq repository is included here as a Git submodule (lib/pulseq).
+The Pulseq and TOPPE repositories are included here as Git submodules (./lib/), to enure that the correct Pulseq/TOPPE versions (commits) are used.

 ## Get the source code